 Abdominoplasty (Tummy Tuck)

-Another type of body contouring procedure is abdominoplasty.
+Another type of body contouring procedure Essex is abdominoplasty surgery Essex.
 Otherwise known as a tummy tuck, this procedure will remove the excess skin and fat from your abdomen and tighten your abdominal muscles.
 Patients may opt to have a tummy tuck to get rid of stubborn skin and fat and repair weak abdominal muscles after pregnancy.
 Another common reason for undergoing tummy tuck surgery is after major weight loss, which can result in large amounts of loose, hanging skin over the tummy and pubic areas.
 The tummy tuck is an effective way of dealing with this problem.

 Depending on the amount of excess skin and fat that needs to be removed, various different types of tummy tuck are available.
 These include a mini tummy tuck for excess skin limited to the lower abdomen (for example a bulge around a C-section scar), a Brazilian tummy tuck, which incorporates liposuction, and a fleur-de-lis tummy tuck, which is used after major weight loss to remove excess skin from both the upper and lower abdomen.